SneakyPeet/EasyEventSourcing/ReadMe.md

 Secondly it takes EventStream objects and passes the newly created events to the EventStore for saving.
 This is done using `void Save(EventStream stream)`.

-I considered implementing a unit of work for persistence across multiple aggregates, but this can just as easily be modeled using `void Save(IEnumerable<EventStream> streamItems)`.
+I considered implementing a unit of work for persistence across multiple aggregates, but this can just as easily be modeled using `void Save(params EventStream[] streamItems)`.
 Events are bundled before they are sent to the EventStore for saving, simulating a transaction accross aggregates.
+We can then use the transactions of the database implementation at the database level to ensure all events are persisted.

 ###EventStore
 The EventStore simply persists events.
 Currently EasyEventSourcing uses an in-memory EventStore.
 [EventStore](https://geteventstore.com/) is the EventStore database of choice.